-2014 and 2015 Performance Share Units are Still in Process
+2016 and 2017 Performance Share Units are Still in Process

-The 3-year performance cycle for the 2014 performance share units runs February 2, 2014 through January 28, 2017.
-The 3-year performance cycle for the 2015 performance share units runs February 1, 2015 through February 3, 2018.
-The vesting schedule for these grants is the same as shown above, and the peer group is comprised of companies in the Standard & Poor's 500 as of the first day of the performance cycle.
+The 3-year performance cycle for the 2016 performance share units runs January 31, 2016 through February 2, 2019.
+The vesting schedule for the 2016 performance share unit grant is the same as the 2015 grant shown above.
+The 3-year performance cycle for the 2017 performance share units runs January 29, 2017 through February 1, 2020.
+After consideration of peer group market practices as shared by the Committee's compensation consultant, the Committee decided to change the vesting schedule for the 2017 performance share unit grant, as shown below.
+Above median performance remains required for a payout at target.
+The peer group for each of these grants consists of companies in the Standard & Poor's 500 as of the first day of the applicable performance cycle.